davidclough/node/_documents/javascript-guide/javascript-guide.md

 The two languages many people would like to be using instead of `ES5` are `ES2015` or `TypeScript`.
 Since not all browsers support these two languages (IE is the main culprit) it is necessary to use transpilers to convert your code from those languages into ES5 before being sent out in a page request.

 #### JavaScript Versions Greater than ES5
 Chrome and Firefox are both kept in line with the latest ES versions.
-They both understand virtually everything in ES2015 ([http://kangax.github.io/compat-table/es6/](http://kangax.github.io/compat-table/es6/)) and most things in ES2016 ([http://kangax.github.io/compat-table/es2016plus/](http://kangax.github.io/compat-table/es2016plus/)).
+They both understand virtually everything in ES2015 (<a href="http://kangax.github.io/compat-table/es6/" target="_blank" dummy="_">http://kangax.github.io/compat-table/es6/</a>) and most things in ES2016 (<a href="http://kangax.github.io/compat-table/es2016plus/" target="_blank" dummy="_">http://kangax.github.io/compat-table/es2016plus/</a>).

 IE is a waste of space and the main reason why we are forced to use transpilers.
 Edge is significantly better than IE.

 `Babel` is the best transpiler for ES2015 or later.
 It generates pretty readable ES5. `Traceur` is another transpiler.
 The code it generates is significantly less readable.
-See [http://ilikekillnerds.com/2015/01/transpiling-wars-6to5-vs-traceur/](http://ilikekillnerds.com/2015/01/transpiling-wars-6to5-vs-traceur/) for a comparison.
+See <a href="http://ilikekillnerds.com/2015/01/transpiling-wars-6to5-vs-traceur/" target="_blank" dummy="_">http://ilikekillnerds.com/2015/01/transpiling-wars-6to5-vs-traceur/</a> for a comparison.

 #### TypeScript
-[TypeScript](https://www.typescriptlang.org/) is a well-respected alternative to future ES versions by Microsoft.
+<a href="https://www.typescriptlang.org/" target="_blank" dummy="_">TypeScript</a> is a well-respected alternative to future ES versions by Microsoft.
 It is superset of all but the latest ES offerings and provides some type safety.
-The documentation is excellent and you can see what your code transpiles to online at the [playground](https://www.typescriptlang.org/play/index.html).
+The documentation is excellent and you can see what your code transpiles to online at the <a href="https://www.typescriptlang.org/play/index.html" target="_blank" dummy="_">playground</a>.

 There are also tools available in Chrome which allow you to debug TypeScript directly.